frossm/quoter/README.md

 No parameters are required.
 If none are entered, the program will provide the DOW, NASDAQ, and S&P500 index data.

 However, you probably want some quotes.
-Therefore, provide one or more at the end.
+Therefore, provide one or more.

 Example: